 Double-sided or Single-Sided Printing

 For Final Submission to the Chemistry Education Office:

-- 2 copies of the final, signed thesis printed on archival paper and with front and back covers
+- 2 copies of the final, signed thesis printed on appropriate paper and with front and back covers.

 - UMI Form with copies of the abstract and title page attached (use the appropriate UMI subject codes).
 These can be printed on standard paper.